-The New York Community Trust (The Trust), the community foundation for the New York area, is offering three fellowships for full-time graduate students.
-The Trust, established in 1924, is one of the largest and oldest community foundations in the United States.
-With assets approaching $3 billion, it makes grants in three program areas: Healthy Lives, Promising Futures, and Thriving Communities.
-Each year, The Trust makes approximately $220 million in grants for research, advocacy, and service delivery.
+The New York Community Trust (The Trust), the community foundation for the New York area, is offering five fellowships for full-time graduate students.
+The Trust, established in 1924, is one of the largest and oldest community foundations in the United States and one of the largest funders of non-profits in New York.
+With assets approaching $3 billion, it makes grants in three program areas: Promising Futures, Thriving Communities, and Healthy Lives.
+In 2019 The Trust made approximately $170 million in grants.

 Trust grants build promising futures by helping young people prosper; provide job training and placement; make our educational and justice systems work for everyone; alleviate hunger and homelessness; improve family and child welfare services; address the unique needs of girls and young women; and advance the practice of social work.

 Trust grants protect and create affordable housing, promote equity in the arts, improve civic engagement, and protect our environment.
 The Trust supports agencies working on these issues at the neighborhood level, as well as government and nonprofit institutions developing such strategies.
 Grants also support efforts to improve the functioning of nonprofits and government.

 Trust grants develop the skills, improve independence, and enhance the quality of life of older adults and people with disabilities.
 And, as health care changes, The Trust helps health and social service providers deliver efficient, cost-effective services to all New Yorkers.
 Grants support projects that improve the quality of care, strengthen providers, and address costs and health disparities.

 The Promising Futures, Thriving Communities, and Healthy Lives Fellows will be exposed to all areas of grantmaking: proposal review, site visits and grantee meetings, grant investigation and analysis, writing grant recommendations, and reviewing reports.